 The Graco company started in 1953 after Graco Metal Products decided to shift gears by hiring an engineer to design new types of products.
 Rex Thomas, along with David Saint, was inspired by an outdoor glider to create the first baby swing.
 The unique swing went on to sell millions catapulting Graco onto the baby gear scene.
-Over the years, Graco has continued to design and create useful gear including car seats, strollers, playyards, and more.
+Over the years, Graco has continued to design and create useful gear including car seats, strollers, play yards, and more.

-While this Graco did not earn the top results for the head sensor (HIC) or the chest clip sensor (g clip), it did have the best-combined results for the group.
+While this Graco did not earn the top results for the head sensor (HIC) or the chest clip sensor (g clip), it did have the best-combined sensor results for the group.
 While every car seat on the market in the US must meet or exceed the Federal guidelines outlined in FMVSS 213, some seats do a better job than others with more impressive results that indicate an additional margin of protection.
 The Graco is definitely one of these seats.

 The Extend2Fit chest clip sensor result is 40 where the maximum allowed is 60, and a lower result is better.
 This result is impressive but can't compete with the Clek Foonf and its 33.4 Gs result.
-The graph above shows the two in comparison.
+The image above shows the two in comparison.
 Only three products earned a better result during testing.

 Ease of Install - LATCH

-This method is not only easier but for the most part creates a more stable seat.
+This method is not only easier but for the most part, creates a more stable seat.